paintparty/fireworks/README.md

 You will need to substitute `your-home-folder` in the example above with the name of your user folder on your computer.
 When you setup this environment variable for the first time, and you are already running a Clojure(Script) project that you aim to use Fireworks in, you will probably need restart a new session from a new terminal instance, so that your new `FIREWORKS_CONFIG` env var will be accessible in your dev environment.

 For the actual `config.edn` file, you can use the example at the end of this section as a starting point.
-Prior to doing this you can experiment with the various configuration options via passing a leading options map to `fireworks.core/p` or `fireworks.core/?` as in [this example below](#setting-options-at-call-site).
+Prior to doing this you can experiment with the various configuration options via passing a leading options map to `fireworks.core/p` or `fireworks.core/?`.

 <br>